A digital declutter journey.

 All in all, minimizing email to the essentials has been the best decision I ever made to simplify my online space.
 There’s less email arriving in my inbox to be processed, significantly reducing my stress level.

-TIP: December is the perfect time to unsubscribe from company emails because most will be sending out holiday greeting emails soon.
+TIP: December is the perfect time to unsubscribe from company emails because most will be sending out holiday greeting emails.
 This is also an easy way to find out about forgotten accounts and email subscriptions.

 I deleted (unused) online accounts.